Correlation Between Virtus Dividend and Oxford Lane

 Pair Corralation between Virtus Dividend and Oxford Lane

 Considering the 90-day investment horizon Virtus Dividend Interest is expected to under-perform the Oxford Lane.
-In addition to that, Virtus Dividend is 1.2 times more volatile than Oxford Lane Capital.
-It trades about -0.04 of its total potential returns per unit of risk.
-Oxford Lane Capital is currently generating about 0.05 per unit of volatility.
-If you would invest 499.00 in Oxford Lane Capital on November 28, 2024 and sell it today you would earn a total of 8.00 from holding Oxford Lane Capital or generate 1.6% return on investment over 90 days.
+But the fund apears to be less risky and, when comparing its historical volatility, Virtus Dividend Interest is 2.12 times less risky than Oxford Lane.
+The fund trades about -0.05 of its potential returns per unit of risk.
+The Oxford Lane Capital is currently generating about -0.02 of returns per unit of risk over similar time horizon.
+If you would invest 478.00 in Oxford Lane Capital on December 28, 2024 and sell it today you would lose (13.00) from holding Oxford Lane Capital or give up 2.72% of portfolio value over 90 days.

 Time Period | 3 Months [change] |